inayatyousuf/newsApp/README.md

 ### `npm start`

-## clone the project and run the commond [npm start] this will start the project on localhost/3000
+## clone the project and goto the my_app folder and run the commond [npm start] this will start the project on localhost/3000